 A literature review is not a summary but a synthesis of the material from your annotated bibliography.
 As mentioned above, if you took the time to critically evaluate the 10 sources you chose, your literature review will be relatively easy.
 The idea is to take your sources and organize them in some way that informs the study you wish to conduct/paper you wish to write.
 This requires that you pull your sources together in a way that explains to the reader why the issue/topic/problem you have identified is worth studying (i.e., not covered in current literature, no consensus in existing literature, augmenting existing literature, etc.)

-The literature review is due by 11:00PM CST on Saturday of Week #5 of the course.
 Your literature review must be a minimum of 8 pages in length (does not include references), maximum 12-point font, 1-inch margins, include your name on the paper, and utilize proper APA citation format.